ashupats2005/student_agent/README.md

 # Student Agent – Flask Student Profile Manager

 A web application for managing student profiles, skills, projects, and education, built with Flask and SQLite and deployed via Docker on Railway.
-Also the attached file below is my resume
+Also the attached file is my resume

  ![resume](./Ashutoshresume.pdf)

 ## Folder Structure